SamuelNaiwo/API/README.md

 1. RESPONSE CODE: Represents the server status e.g 404.
 2. VERSION indicates the HTTP version e.g HTTP v1.1
-2. HEADER: Contains the metadata for the response and represented as key-value pairs.
+3. HEADER: Contains the metadata for the response and represented as key-value pairs.
-3. BODY: Message content giving more information if the request was successful or unsuccessful.
+4. BODY: Message content giving more information if the request was successful or unsuccessful.

 ### 5 HTTP Verbs

 GET: Used to request data.
-POST: Used to create a new resource.
+POST: Used to create a new resource (sending data to API).
 PUT: Used to create/replace a resource.
 PATCH: Used to update a resource.
 DELETE: Used to delete a resource.